Skip to main content

-The Future of Making: Design Automation and Imagination
+The Future of Making: Design automation and imagination

 The global middle class is growing faster than at any time in history: 400,000 people join the middle class every day.
 This increasingly urban population—68% will live in cities by 2050—creates a greater demand for everything from food and water to housing, transportation, and infrastructure.
 But that demand comes at a cost: fewer natural resources, less skilled labor.